Inside Look at Terror on Tillson: A Pure Michigan Halloween Experience

 Everything is done by the residents of the street, their timeless hours and their enjoyment to do something very special for a free night out for the families is how this event has become what it is.
 We all hope everyone enjoys their visit to this one-of-a-kind neighborhood.

 As my sons grew older and still wanted to be involved with the festivities, they created what is known as the “Bulldog Security” after Romeo High School's mascot.
-Bulldog Security is a group of athletes from the high school that patrols the streets on Halloween night keeping an eye for trouble makers (not many to speak of) and lost children (maybe I should say lost parents).
+Bulldog Security is a group of athletes from the high school that patrol the streets on Halloween night keeping an eye for troublemakers (not many to speak of) and lost children (maybe I should say lost parents).
 At one point these were just young teens wanting to be involved, now we have a few generations of athletes that help us out.
 Some of these young people come home from college just to be involved!
-The Village of Romeo has allowed Tillson Street to be blocked off on Halloween night for safety purposes during the 2 hour trick-or-treating time.
+The Village of Romeo has allowed Tillson Street to be blocked off on Halloween night for safety purposes during the 2-hour trick-or-treating time.

 We also provide a special event for KKC, “Kids Kicking Cancer.”
 This will be our 6th year giving kids an afternoon of no worries and a huge amount of fun.
 We close the street for a couple of hours and the kids and their families come down the street to trick-or-treat.
 I’m really not sure who has more fun, my neighbors or the kids!
 This is an event that makes it all worth the hard we put in to the decorations!
 It has at times been a very emotional day for the neighborhood, but so, so rewarding!